andrzimin72/Drilling-Risk-Management/README.md

 d) Offset Well Analysis: Rapidly comparing the performance of 10 wells on the same pad to optimize the design of the 11th well.

 ## 6. Where Should This Software NOT Be Used?
-(Critical Boundaries)
 a) Real-Time Rig Floor Control: This is a post-event or near-real-time analytical tool.
 It must never be connected to the rig's SCADA systems to automatically adjust drilling parameters (like closing a BOP or changing WOB).
 It is an advisory system, not a control system;

 b) Official Financial / Reserve Auditing: The petrophysical calculations (Net Pay, Porosity estimates) are based on simplified cutoffs.
 This software should not be used to calculate official EUR (Estimated Ultimate Recovery) or book reserves for SEC/government reporting without rigorous validation by a certified human petrophysicist;